4pp4cc/W11VirtualizationFIX/README.md

 If you found this useful and helped you alot (like it did to me), you can give me a little Ko-Fi to keep this script updated :) https://ko-fi.com/gzred
 Thank you for being awesome!

+## Suggestions and contact?

+If you want to give a suggestion or get in touch with me: 4pp4cc@gmail.com or PM me :)
+Feel free to fork this project but i'd appreciate if you keep my Ko-Fi link <3